earwig/git-repo-updater/README.md

 __gitup__ (the _git-repo-updater_)

 gitup is a tool designed to pull to a large number of git repositories at once.
-It is smart enough to ignore projects with dirty working directories, and provides a great way to get everything up-to-date for those short periods of internet access between long periods of none.
+It is smart enough to ignore repos with dirty working directories, and provides a (hopefully) great way to get everything up-to-date for those short periods of internet access between long periods of none.

 gitup works on both OS X and Linux.
 You should have the latest version of git